alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

 #### The `Widget.AppCompat.Button` button styles

-Ass you probably guessed, the answer to most of these questions begins with styles and themes.
+Perhaps not surprisingly, answering this question requires a basic understanding of how AppCompat's internally makes use of default styles and themes.
-AppCompat provides a number of different styles that can be used to alter the appearance of a typical button, each extending the base [`Widget.AppCompat.Button`][@style/Widget.AppCompat.Button] style that is applied to all AppCompat-themed buttons by default.<sup><a href="#footnote??????????" id="ref??????????">??????????</a></sup>
+AppCompat exposes a number of different styles that developers can use to alter the appearance of a standard button, each extending a base [`Widget.AppCompat.Button`][@style/Widget.AppCompat.Button] style that is applied to all AppCompat-themed buttons by default.<sup><a href="#footnote??????????" id="ref??????????">??????????</a></sup>
-The ability to specify a default style for all views of a certain type is frequently used throughout the Android framework, as it gives Android the opportunity to define a set of default values to be applied to each widget and thus encourages a more consistent user experience.
+Specifying default styles for all views of a certain type is a popular technique that you'll find is used throughout the Android source code; it gives the framework an opportunity to apply a set of default values for each widget, thus encouraging a more consistent user experience across all applications.
 Specifically, the default `Widget.AppCompat.Button` style helps ensure that:

-* All buttons share the same default minimum width and minimum height (`88dp` and `48dp` respectively).
+* All buttons share the same default minimum width and minimum height (`88dp` and `48dp` respectively, as specified by the [material design spec][MaterialDesignSpecButtons]).
 * All buttons share the same default `TextAppearance` (i.e. displaying text in all capital letters, the same default font family, font color, font size, etc.).
 * All buttons share the same default button background (i.e. same background color, same rounded-rectangular shape, same insets and padding, etc.).<sup><a href="#footnote??????????" id="ref??????????">??????????</a></sup>

-Great, so the default `Widget.AppCompat.Button` style helps ensure that all buttons look roughly the same by default.
-But how are things like the button's background color actually chosen in light and dark themes, not only in its normal state, but in its disabled, pressed, and focused states as well?
-It turns out that the framework depends mostly on three different theme attributes:
+Great, so the `Widget.AppCompat.Button` style helps ensure that all buttons look roughly the same in their default state.
+But how are characteristics such as the button's background color chosen in light vs. dark themes, not only in its normal state, but in its disabled, pressed, and focused states as well?
+To do this, AppCompat depends heavily on three different theme attributes:

 * [**`R.attr.colorButtonNormal`**][R.attr.colorButtonNormal]: The color used as a button's background color in its normal state.
 Resolves to and `#ffd6d7d7` for light themes and `#ff5a595b` for dark themes.
-* [**`android.R.attr.disabledAlpha`**][android.R.attr.disabledAlpha]: A floating point value that determines the alpha values to use for disabled framework widgets.
+* [**`android.R.attr.disabledAlpha`**][android.R.attr.disabledAlpha]: A floating point number that determines the alpha values to use for disabled framework widgets.
 Resolves to `0.26f` for light themes and `0.30f` for dark themes.
-* [**`R.attr.colorControlHighlight`**][R.attr.colorControlHighlight]: The translucent overlay color drawn on top of widgets when they are pressed and/or focused (used by ripples on post-Lollipop devices and foreground list selectors on pre-Lollipop devices).
+* [**`R.attr.colorControlHighlight`**][R.attr.colorControlHighlight]: The translucent overlay color
+  drawn on top of widgets
+  when they are pressed and/or focused (used by things like ripples on post-Lollipop devices and foreground list selectors on pre-Lollipop devices).
 Resolves to 12% black for light themes and 20% white for dark themes (`#1f000000` and `#33ffffff` respectively).

 That's a lot to take in for something as simple as changing the background color of a button!
-Fortunately for us, AppCompat handles almost everything behind the scenes and makes it easy to customize the button's background color using a second style called [`Widget.AppCompat.Button.Colored`][@style/Widget.AppCompat.Button.Colored].
+Fortunately, AppCompat handles almost everything for us behind the scenes by providing a second [`Widget.AppCompat.Button.Colored`][@style/Widget.AppCompat.Button.Colored] style that makes altering the background color of a button relatively easy.
-The style extends the default `Widget.AppCompat.Button` style discussed above and thus inherits all of the same attributes with one exception: instead of `R.attr.colorButtonNormal` determining the button's default background color, the `R.attr.colorAccent` theme attribute is used instead.
+As its name suggests, the style extends `Widget.AppCompat.Button` and thus inherits all of the same attributes with one notable exception: the [`R.attr.colorAccent`][R.attr.colorAccent] theme attribute determines the button's base background color instead.

 #### Creating custom themes using `ThemeOverlay`s

-So now we know that button backgrounds can be colored using the `Widget.AppCompat.Button.Colored` style and the color resource pointed to by the `R.attr.colorAccent` theme attribute.
-One way we could update the value specified by this theme attribute is by modifying the application's theme directly.
-This is rarely desired however, since most of the time we only want to change the background color of a single button in our app.
+So now we know that button backgrounds can be customized using the `Widget.AppCompat.Button.Colored` style, but how should we go about customizing the theme's accent color?
+One way we could update the color pointed to by the `R.attr.colorAccent` theme attribute is by modifying the application's theme directly.
+However, this is rarely desirable since most of the time we only want to change the background color of a single button in our app.
 Modifying the theme attribute at the application level will change the background color of *all buttons in the entire application*.

-Instead, a much better solution is to assign the button its own custom theme in XML using `android:theme`.
+Instead, a much better solution is to assign the button its own custom theme in XML using `android:theme` and a `ThemeOverlay`.
 Let's say we want to change the button's background color to Google Red 500.
-To achieve this, we simply define the following theme:
+To achieve this, we simply define the following theme...

 ```xml
 <!-- res/values/themes.xml -->